Movie Reviews - 2016 postsSaturday February 13, 2016

 Freed to be trapped

-Apparently the first movie, which set opening box office records in China in 2014, focused on chapters 1-7 of “Journey,” in which Wukong gains more and more power, and more and more hubris, until he challenges heaven itself.
-He’s only thwarted when the Buddha traps him under a mountain.
+The first movie, which set opening box office records in China in 2014, focused on chapters 1-7 of “Journey,” in which we get the origins of Wukong, who, at the end, is trapped under a mountain for 500 years.

-This one picks up 500 years later when Tang Sanzang begins his journey west.
-He’s quickly abandoned by his two human disciples after a giant tiger threatens them and Sanzang flees into a cave—the same cave, it turns out, where the Monkey King is trapped.
-Sanzang releases him, and the Monkey King is free again!
+This one picks up as Tang Sanzang begins his journey.
+He’s quickly abandoned by his two human disciples after a giant tiger threatens them.
+Sanzang flees into a cave—the same cave, it turns out, where the Monkey King is trapped.
+When Sanzang releases him, the Monkey King is free again!
 Well, yes and no. He’s trapped, in a sense, by the Goddess—think Glynda, or a Deus Ex Machina—who ensures that a journey is taken, friends found, lessons learned; who ensures, in other words, that we get a story.

 The chief conflict throughout the journey is the Monkey King’s ability to see danger and kill it, and Sanzang’s inability to see the same danger and his constant admonition against killing.